Nigel Farage: Personal life

 In January 2016, Farage told The Mail on Sunday that he believed his car had been tampered with in October 2015, as he had been forced to stop when his car's wheel nuts came loose.
 He reported that he had spoken with the French police but did not wish to pursue the matter any further.
 The Times, however, said Farage's story was untrue, and that Dunkirk prosecutors had no reason to suspect foul play or the police would have started an investigation.
 The owner of the breakdown garage concerned had said the problem was probably shoddy repair work, but he had been unable to communicate directly with Farage.
 Farage later said he had made a "terrible, terrible mistake" in speaking to journalists and that a Sunday newspaper had misreported his claims of tampering as an assassination attempt.

+In July 2026, Farage said he was "deeply, deeply upset" by the nature of Ann Widdecombe's death.
+On 7 August 2026, Counter-terrorism police (London) reopened an investigation into a 2025, burglary incident that occurred in April, at a Greater London property, with links to Farage and with potential links to the 2026 investigation into the death of Widdecombe.
+The IOPC confirmed on 7 August, that they had also opened an investigation into the alleged failure of an individual police staff member, to "follow a line of inquiry" relating to an alleged "lit incendiary device" that reportedly damaged Farage's front door in 2025.

-In August 2024 it was revealed that Farage was earning in excess of £1m a year from his employment outside parliament, in addition to his salary as an MP.
-The figure included earnings of nearly £1.2m a year from his work presenting on the GB News television channel.
+In August 2024 it was revealed that Farage was earning in excess of £1 million a year from his employment outside parliament, in addition to his salary as an MP.
+The figure included earnings of nearly £1.2 million per year from his work presenting on the GB News television channel.
 The disclosures were made in the latest Register of Members' Financial Interests (external) published by parliament.
 In the same month, Farage reported in the Register of Members' Financial Interests that he had earned over a million pounds per year for work done outside parliament since he became an MP, an amount thought to be "significantly higher than that of any other member of parliament".

-In the time from Farage being elected as an MP in July 2024 to May 2025, he went abroad at least nine times and went on holiday to France while Parliament was sitting in May 2025.
-During the same timeframe, over 800 hours of his employment has been on work outside being an MP.
+The Guardian reported that in the time from Farage being elected as an MP in July 2024 to May 2025, he went abroad at least nine times and went on holiday to France while Parliament was sitting in May 2025.
+During the same timeframe, over 800 hours of his employment had been on work outside being an MP.

-As of May 2025, Farage owns multiple properties, including a property worth around a million pounds in Kent, two houses in Lydd-on-Sea and a property in Surrey.